Tutorials and Training by Program

 Skip to specific sections within the video:

-- RareFind 5 User Guide (PDF): A complete overview of every tool.
+- BIOS 6 Data Viewer User Guide (PDF): A complete overview of BIOS 6 functions and tools.

 Survey of California Vegetation

 VegCAMP focuses on developing and maintaining maps and classifying all vegetation and habitats in the state to support conservation and management decisions at the local, regional, and state levels using the Survey of California Vegetation Standards.

 Sensitive Natural Communities

 - Sensitive Natural Communities (24 min.): An overview of how we rank natural communities with a focus on the Modoc Plateau mapping project.
 Presentation (PDF) and Transcript (PDF).